kanugurajesh/Tenzies-Game/README.md

 <a href="https://www.buymeacoffee.com/kanugurajen" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## Show your support
 ⭐ Star this repo if you enjoy the game!
-It motivates us to create more exciting projects.
+It motivates me to create more exciting projects.